-For best tracking performance, SROM is required to be loaded into ADNS-3090.
+The ADNS-6000 must operate from externally loaded programming.
 This architecture enables immediate adoption of new features and improved performance algorithms.
-The external program is supplied by Avago Technologies as a file which may be burned into a programmable device.
-A micro-controller with sufficient memory may be used.
-On power-up and reset, the ADNS-3090 program is downloaded into volatile memory using the burst-mode procedure described in the Synchronous Serial Port section.
+The external program is supplied by Avago as a file, which may be burned into a programmable device.
+The example application shown in this document uses an EEPROM to store and load the external program memory.
+A micro-controller with sufficient memory may be used instead.
+On power-up and reset, the ADNS-6000 program is downloaded into volatile memory using the burst-mode procedure described in the Synchronous Serial Port section.
 The program size is 1986 x 8 bits.